donutrj/heartbreaker/content/Classes/Druids.md

 ## Survivalist
 Choose one of the following:
 ### Forager
 You can gather d4+2 worth of rations by foraging in the wild.
-Foraging takes 6 hours.
+Foraging takes a day.
 Additionally you can tell when food and water is safe to consume.
 ### Scavenger
 You can forge items from natural materials.
-2 slots worth of materials is enough to make two light weapons, one medium weapon, a longbow and 20 arrows, or a wooden shield.
+2 slots worth of materials is enough to make two light weapons, one regular weapon, a longbow and 20 arrows, or a wooden shield.
 ### Sleeper
 You can rest anywhere, under any conditions, and no longer require a campsite, fire etc.
 ## Beastform